top of page

 Signals and Calling

-Signals are used to help the riders behind you avoid imperfections or obstacles in road.
-If you are at the front of the group, take responsibility for looking far enough ahead so you can manoeuvre your bike around obstacles without swerving.
+We use hand signals to help the riders behind you avoid pot holes or obstacles in road.
+If you are at the front of the group, it is your responsibility to look far enough ahead so you signal and manoeuvre your bike safely around obstacles.

 Make your hand signals as precise as possible.
 Point directly at the obstacle using a finger rather than your hand.